dspak/dspak.github.io/cv/Spakowicz_CV.md

 Yale University, New Haven, CT

-	Rated one “America’s 10 Hottest Classes” in 2009 by thedailybeast.com.
-Lecturered and developed course materials for a semester-long course with mandatory field work and summer research components
+		* Rated one “America’s 10 Hottest Classes” in 2009 by thedailybeast.com.
+		* Lecturered and developed course materials
+		* Included mandatory field work in Ecuador and summer research for all participants
+		* Helped direct independent projects of 16 undergraduates

 __Teaching Assistant, Rainforest Expedition and Laboratory Course  2008-11__